TrueAbility/cybersecurity/PLAN.md

 ## Our Infrastructure

-We use cloud hosting providers and inherit their physical security, business continuity, disaster recovery and network intrusion protection.
+We use Tier IV hosting providers and inherit their physical security, business continuity, disaster recovery and network intrusion protection.
 We default to using private networks, end-to-end encryption, encryption at rest, automated scaling and high availability storage.
 We further enable auditing and logging.
 See more details in our [practices](PRACTICES.md#infrastructure).

-We inherit the datacenter security of our cloud providers.
+We inherit the datacenter security of our providers.
 We encourage your review [our infrastructure vendors](PRACTICES.md#vendors) to ensure their policies meet your needs.

 CAIQ: DCS-01 through DSC-09.
 GDPR: Article 25.